AlejandroFrias/thunter/README.md

 ## My git/thunter workflow

-Many of us already have our git workflows.
-Below are 2 ways to integrate `thunter` into your existing workflows: git-hooks and aliases

-### Git Hooks
+With the below hook and aliases:

-* `post-checkout` - handles creating and tracking time spent on tasks
+* checking out a branch will start tracking time spent on it
-* `post-merge` - handles marking tasks as finished

-####  *post-checkout*

-Switching to the `main` branch will stop tracking time.
+* checking out `main` will stop tracking time

-Switching to any other branch will start tracking time on a task with the same name, possibly creating the task if it didn't exist and prompting you for a time estimate.
+* deleting a branch will mark the task as finished

+### *post-checkout*
 ```
 #!/bin/bash
 branch_name=$(git rev-parse --abbrev-ref HEAD)